 - a person’s care needs

-- the types of care and services a person may be eligible for
+- the types of care and services a person may be eligible for.

 Every year, there are more than 440,000 assessments for home support services, home care packages and residential care.

-Why we are considering changes to aged care assessments
+Why we are changing aged care assessments

 Find out more